Setup & Configuration

 Environment variables

-file is used to configure the environment variables, which are the source of truth for the features and settings.
+As you will see throughout this guide, the .env.local file is used to configure the environment variables, which are the source of truth for the features and settings.
 If something happens to be not working, it is very likely that the environment variables are not set correctly

 Clone the repository